Tanya Chutkan

-Tanya Sue Chutkan (born July 5, 1962) is a United States district judge of the United States District Court for the District of Columbia.
+Tanya Sue Chutkan (born July 5, 1962) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Columbia.
+She was appointed in 2014 by President Barack Obama.

-Biography
+She was the presiding judge over the criminal trial of then-former U.S. president Donald Trump over his alleged attempts to overturn the result of the 2020 presidential election, including the events leading up to the attack on the United States Capitol on January 6, 2021.
+The case never went to trial and was dismissed without prejudice after Trump won the 2024 presidential election.

+Early life and education

 Chutkan was born on July 5, 1962, in Kingston, Jamaica.
+Chutkan has a younger brother, Norman, and a younger sister, Robynne, both of whom are physicians.
+She is of Dougla descent.
+Her father Winston Chutkan is an Indo-Jamaican doctor, and her mother Noelle is an Afro-Jamaican who was one of the leading dancers at the National Dance Theatre Company of Jamaica.
+Noelle is the daughter of Frank Hill, one of the members of the People's National Party.
+Through her mother, Chutkan is a cousin of former Liverpool and England footballer John Barnes.

-She received a Bachelor of Arts degree in 1983 from George Washington University and a Juris Doctor in 1987 from the University of Pennsylvania Law School.
-From 1987 to 1990, she worked at the law firm of Hogan & Hartson LLP (now Hogan Lovells).
+Chutkan received a Bachelor of Arts degree in 1983 from George Washington University.
+She later attended the University of Pennsylvania Law School, where she was an associate editor of the University of Pennsylvania Law Review.
+She graduated in 1987 with a Juris Doctor.

+Early career

+From 1987 to 1990, Chutkan was in private practice at the law firm Hogan & Hartson (now Hogan Lovells).
 From 1990 to 1991, she worked at the law firm of Donovan, Leisure, Rogovin, Huge & Schiller.
 From 1991 to 2002, she was a trial attorney and supervisor at the Public Defender Service for the District of Columbia.
-She was a partner at the law firm of Boies, Schiller & Flexner, where her practice focused on complex civil litigation and specifically antitrust class action cases.
+In 2002, Chutkan joined the law firm of Boies, Schiller & Flexner, becoming a partner in 2007.
+Her practice focused on complex civil litigation and specifically antitrust class action cases.

-Her husband, Peter Krauthamer, has been a judge on the Superior Court of the District of Columbia, since April 20, 2012.
-They have two sons.

 Federal judicial service

-On December 19, 2013, President Barack Obama nominated Chutkan as a judge of the United States District Court for the District of Columbia, a seat created pursuant to 104 Stat.
+On December 19, 2013, President Barack Obama nominated Chutkan as a United States district judge of the United States District Court for the District of Columbia to a seat created pursuant to 104 Stat.
 5089.
 She received a hearing before the United States Senate Judiciary Committee on February 25, 2014.
 On March 27, 2014, her nomination was reported out of committee by a voice vote.
 On June 3, 2014, the United States Senate invoked cloture on her nomination by a 54–40 vote.
 On June 4, 2014, her nomination was confirmed by a 95–0 vote.
 She received her judicial commission on June 5, 2014.